Burgoo King: 1932: three-year-old season

 At age three, Burgoo King was unplaced in the Withers Stakes and for the Kentucky Derby was not considered a significant contender.
 He was sent off at betting odds of close to 6:1 behind the favored Hopeful Stakes winner Tick On.
 The colt was ridden by 19-year-old Eugene James, an up-and-coming jockey from Louisville, Kentucky, whom Time magazine said had "made a sensation" in his 1931 racing season.
 Nonetheless, at the time, Colonel Bradley's top jockey was Laverne Fator, who had first choice of any of Idle Hour's horses.
 Fator chose to ride the colt Brother Joe, leaving the lightly regarded Burgoo King for young James.

 The 1932 Kentucky Derby had a field of twenty starters, but Burgoo King got away cleanly.
 Shortly into the race stablemate Brother Joe pulled up lame.
 Although Burgoo King raced two wide with another horse behind the frontrunner, he made a strong move on the backstretch to take the lead and in the homestretch pulled away to win easily by three lengths.
 For Colonel Bradley, it marked a record third Kentucky Derby win.

 Derby favorite Tick On finished sixth but in the ensuing Preakness Stakes he provided fierce competition with Burgoo King and jockey Eugene James beating Tick On by a head.
-Tragically, a year after his two Classic wins, James would die in a drowning accident in Lake Michigan.
+A year after his two Classic wins, James died in a drowning accident in Lake Michigan.